ashish336b/homebrew-wordle/README.md

 # homebrew-wordle
-this repository contains the Formula for brew package
+This repository contains the Formula for brew package